Inokashira Park Cherry Blossoms 2022

 Dealing with Inokashira Park cherry blossom lighting conditions:

 I dealt with the light conditions by bracketing.
 Do you know what that is?
-The theory of it is simple.
-You take several photos at different exposures.
-One will be underexposed, and another overexposed.
+The theory is simple.
+Take several photos at different exposures – one underexposed, another overexposed.

 By blending them in Lightroom or Photoshop, the result should be a more balanced exposure.
 Nothing should be too bright or too dark because you mixed everything.
 That’s the basic idea.